 Why choose a UK boarding school?

-UK boarding schools offer you an outstanding education, helping you to develop your skills and progress to university.
+UK boarding schools offer pupils an outstanding education, helping them to develop their skills and progress to university.
 All UK boarding schools have to meet strict government standards on the quality of their teaching, facilities and student care.

 Many UK boarding schools combine beautiful, centuries-old buildings with a mix of modern classrooms and traditional architecture.
-The excellent facilities help make living and learning a great experience and you will improve your English skills while you study.
+The excellent facilities help make living and learning a great experience and pupils will will improve their English skills while they study.

 Life at UK boarding schools